Introduction: The beginner’s guide to Zendesk eDiscovery

 You want a solution that will continually process, store, and archive the data you need, so you don’t need to worry about one-off, half-baked data exports.
 Additionally, a solution that applies retention periods to relevant data will ensure nothing slips through the cracks.

-We hope our guide gave you a better understanding of the Zendesk platform, its discovery capabilities and limitations, and how to create a proactive Zendesk eDiscovery plan.
-Remember that executing your plan is an ongoing process and requires constant innovation and staying up-to-date on your organization’s use of the platform.
+We hope our guide gave you a better understanding of the Zendesk platform, its discovery capabilities and limitations, and the steps to create a proactive Zendesk eDiscovery plan.
+Remember that executing your plan is an ongoing process and requires constant innovation and staying up to date on your organization’s use of the platform.

 About Onna for Zendesk

-With Onna, organizations that use Zendesk can centralize their eDiscovery efforts by integrating not only Zendesk, but also all of their other cloud applications in the same place.
-Not only does this provide exceptional eDiscovery capabilities for Zendesk users, but also Zendesk users that also happen to be Google Workspace users, Slack users, Microsoft users, and more.
+With Onna, organizations that use Zendesk can centralize their eDiscovery efforts by integrating Zendesk and all of their other cloud applications in the same place.
+This delivers exceptional eDiscovery capabilities for Zendesk users — and Zendesk users who happen to also use Google Workspace, Slack, Microsoft, and more.

 Onna’s open API integrates directly with Zendesk to simultaneously collect and process all available data in real-time.
-Our rapid ML, indexing and OCR paired with our precise search capabilities make it easier than ever to customize your collections and avoid unnecessary processing costs.
-Find what you need for immediate one-off collections or sync and archive your Zendesk data to have the most up-to-date, search-ready repository of information.
+Our rapid machine learning, indexing, and OCR, paired with our precise search capabilities, make it easier than ever to customize your collections and avoid unnecessary processing costs.
+You can find what you need for immediate one-off collections or sync and archive your Zendesk data to have the most up-to-date, search-ready repository of information.

 To learn more about how Onna collects data from Zendesk, see here.